 In addition to these standard web pages, Indigo also includes a system for creating custom control screens.
 These are created in a click and drag style designer and can be used in a browser window or with the free companion iOS app Indigo Touch.

 Within a few minutes we had CCTV images from our IP cameras along with control buttons and variable values appearing on our iPhone.
-There are some great examples of the control screens users have created in this thread on the Indigo forums.
+There are some great examples of the control screens users have created on the Indigo forums.

 Event Log – Every action and error is logged to the Indigo Event Log.
 There are different levels of logging and plugins can often be set to debug mode to produce even more detail when trying to diagnose an issue.